Juan Roldán

 Juan Domingo Roldán (6 March 1957 – 18 November 2020) was an Argentine professional boxer, best remembered for his strong showing in the early rounds of an undisputed world championship bout against Marvelous Marvin Hagler.
 After flooring Hagler in the opening seconds Roldan was able to further enjoy success against the dominant middleweight champion.
-Hagler significantly injured Roldán's eye.
+Hagler significantly injured Roldán's eye with the thumb of his glove.

 Roldán fought on, but was unable to continue and suffered a technical knockout.
 He retired for a couple of years before coming back with a campaign that took him to another middleweight world title bout, this time with Thomas Hearns.
 In an exciting contest, Roldán shook Hearns early, but succumbed to a Hearns attack in the fourth.
 A final world middleweight title fight with Michael Nunn resulted in a loss by KO, following which Roldán ended his professional boxing career.
 Nicknamed Martillo (Hammer) Roldán often featured on Ring En Español magazine.